woocommerce/woocommerce/readme.txt

 * Performance - Use pre_get_terms hook to detect menu_order sorting param and apply to the term query.
 Meta sorting is now possible through WP. #22570
 * Performance - Use terms_clauses hook to support numeric name sorting and to improve the menu order sorting so it works if meta is missing. #22570
 * Performance - Added caching to System Status Report. #22887
+* Performance - Delete empty meta on update in data-stores. #22773
 * Localization - Modify administrative regions of Greece to default to their english ISO 3166-2 names, instead of using the native GR names. #21945
 * Localization - Added US Minor Outlying Islands as states to avoid confusion with US. #22468
 * Localization - Dutch postcode validation. #22316